Suzuki Email Policy

 The Suzuki Academy of Kalamazoo requires active emails from all of our students’ families.
 This is the main way we will be communicating with you about what’s new at the school, billing and invoicing, and other important news like school closings, etc. We do this for three reasons: 1) it’s earth friendly, 2) it’s efficient, and 3) it is cost effective for us because we spend less time and money printing/mailing.
 Because of this, it is absolutely necessary that you check your email frequently!
 We also post important updates to this website and to our Facebook page regularly.

 At the beginning of every month, you will receive an emailed invoice for your monthly tuition, which you can pay directly online through this invoice.
 All of the important information about when your payment is due, how much it is, etc., can be found here.
 Tuition is due at the beginning of every month, and all invoices are due on receipt.
-If tuition has not been paid by the next tuition pay period, you will receive a $25 late fee.
-If the delinquent payment and late fee have not been paid within 30 days of receiving the late fee, lessons will no longer be provided until payment is received.
+If tuition has not been paid within 7 days of the receipt of invoice, you will receive a $25 late fee.
+Once you have incurred a late fee, your instructor(s) will be notified and lessons will no longer be provided until payment is received.
 Any lessons missed during this suspension will not be made up.
 If lessons have been canceled due to non-payment 3 times during the school year, your child’s enrollment in the program may be ended pending a meeting with the Executive Director and your private teacher.

 If you have questions about your account, please email them to our Operations Manager, RosaLee, at email@example.com.